About miRNomics

 Biogenesis and Function

-microRNAs (miRNAs) are small, evolutionary conserved, single-stranded, non-coding RNA molecules that span between 18-24 nucleotides and regulate gene expression on a post-transcriptional level. miRNAs were first identified in the organism C. elegans in the early 1990s.
-Currently, more than 2500 mature miRNAs have been identified in the human genome, the majority of them seem to be highly conserved in other animals. miRNAs together could regulate expression of more than half of all coding genes in humans.
+microRNAs (miRNAs) are small, evolutionary conserved, single-stranded, non-coding RNA molecules that range between 18-24 nucleotides in length.
+They play a crucial role in post-transcriptional gene expression regulation.
+The discovery of miRNAs dates back to the early 1990s when they were first identified in the organism C. elegans.
+To date, more than 2500 mature miRNAs have been identified in the human genome, with the majority of them exhibiting high conservation across other animal species.
+Collectively, miRNAs have the potential to regulate the expression of over half of the coding genes in humans.
+Read more about miRNAs and the Nobel Prize in Physiology or Medicine 2024 for the discovery of miRNAs in the following link: The Nobel Prize in Physiology or Medicine 2024 – NobelPrize.org

 Mirnomics

 Canonical miRNA biogenesis begins with the transcription of DNA sequences into primary miRNAs (pri-miRNA).
-The microprocessor complex, comprised of Drosha and DiGeorge Syndrome Critical Region 8 (DGCR8), cleaves the pri-miRNA to produce the precursor-miRNA (pre-miRNA) in the nucleus.
-The pre-miRNA is exported to the cytoplasm in an Exportin5/RanGTP-dependent manner and processed by DICER to produce the mature miRNA duplex.
-Finally, either the 5p or 3p strands of the mature miRNA duplex is loaded into the Argonaute (AGO) family of proteins to form a miRNA-induced silencing complex (miRISC).
-In most cases, the miRISC binds to target messenger RNAs (mRNAs) through base-pairing of miRNA with its complementary sequences in the 3´untranslated region (UTR) of mRNAs.
-This interaction results in gene silencing by cleavage of the mRNA strand or its destabilization through shortening of the polyA tail or inhibiting the translation of the mRNA into proteins.
-However, interaction of miRNAs with other regions, including the 5′ UTR, coding sequence, and gene promoters, have also been reported.
-The interaction of miRNAs with their target genes is dynamic and dependent on many factors, such as subcellular location of miRNAs, the abundancy of miRNAs and target mRNAs, and the affinity of miRNA-mRNA interactions.
+The microprocessor complex, composed of Drosha and DiGeorge Syndrome Critical Region 8 (DGCR8), cleaves the pri-miRNA in the nucleus, generating the precursor-miRNA (pre-miRNA).
+The pre-miRNA is then exported to the cytoplasm in an Exportin5/RanGTP-dependent manner and processed by DICER, resulting in the production of the mature miRNA duplex.
+Subsequently, either the 5p or 3p strand of the mature miRNA duplex is incorporated into the Argonaute (AGO) family of proteins, forming a miRNA-induced silencing complex (miRISC).
+In most cases, the miRISC binds to target messenger RNAs (mRNAs) through base-pairing interactions between the miRNA and complementary sequences in the 3′ untranslated region (UTR) of the mRNAs.
+This interaction leads to gene silencing through mRNA cleavage, destabilization through shortening of the polyA tail, or inhibition of mRNA translation into proteins.
+Nevertheless, interactions between miRNAs and other regions, including the 5′ UTR, coding sequence, and gene promoters, have also been reported.
+The interaction between miRNAs and their target genes is dynamic and influenced by various factors, such as the subcellular localization of miRNAs, the abundance of miRNAs and target mRNAs, and the affinity of miRNA-mRNA interactions.

-miRNAs can be released into extracellular fluids (e.g., plasma, cerebrospinal fluid, saliva, breast milk, urine) and transported to target cells via vesicles, such as exosomes, or by binding to proteins, including Argonautes.
-Extracellular miRNAs function as chemical messengers to mediate cell-to-cell communication.
-The extracellular miRNAs, especially those circulating in serum or plasma, are highly stable and have the potential to be used as biomarkers for a variety of diseases.
+miRNAs can be released into extracellular fluids (e.g., plasma, cerebrospinal fluid, saliva, breast milk, urine) and transported to target cells through vesicles, such as exosomes, or by binding to proteins, including Argonauts.
+These extracellular miRNAs act as chemical messengers, facilitating cell-to-cell communication.
+Notably, extracellular miRNAs, particularly those circulating in serum or plasma, exhibit high stability and hold potential as biomarkers for various diseases.

 External Page Click here